LogtalkDotOrg/logtalk3/manuals/_sources/devtools/dead_code_scanner.rst.txt

 predicates for finding dead code in entities, libraries, and directories.
 The source file ``dead_code_scanner_messages.lgt`` defines the default translations for the messages printed when scanning for dead code.
-These messages can be intercepted to customize output, e.g. to make it less verbose, or for integration with e.g. GUI IDEs and continuous integration servers.
+These messages can be intercepted to customize the output, e.g. to make it less verbose, or for integration with e.g. GUI IDEs and continuous integration servers.